-At the Angmering Day Nursery we recognise that parents are the child’s first carers and educators and therefore their views and knowledge of their children are paramount in ensuring that we are able to provide the best possible care.
+At the Angmering Day Nursery we value parents as the child’s first carers and educators.
+Their views and knowledge of their children are paramount in ensuring that we can provide the best possible care.

 Parents and Carers are always welcome to visit the nursery particularly if they wish to check on how they are settling in.
-We have the facility for parents to view their child’s activity via our one-way mirror, ensuring the parent remains unobserved.
+Parents are welcome to view their child’s activity via our one-way mirror, ensuring the parent remains unobserved or to stay and play with their child as needed.

 Including all children and families